idf/AutoGradeSource/README.md

 python -c 'import gradesourceuploader; gradesourceuploader.updateScoresByEmail("cshao", "99999", "111111", "grades.csv", "0")'
 ```

-the CSV file should contain
-* email@email.com,score
-* score can be empty as well

 To upload scores from a CSV file using PID:
 ```sh
 python -c 'import gradesourceuploader; gradesourceuploader.updateScoresByPID(login, courseID, assignmentID, CSVFile, overwrite)'